 From his apprentice days in the Bergamo studio of Gianluca Corona until this day, he has clocked up over 50,000 hours perfecting his art—and perfect it is: arresting black-and-white portraits with intensely speaking eyes and the occasional full-color still life with an unexpected power to enthrall the viewer.

 Even though his hyperrealist works require almost medieval amounts of painstaking labor (upward of 700 hours a piece is no exception), they have a decidedly contemporary feel: his subjects are often wise men or pensive women that you may encounter in the street, in the forest—or in your dreams for that matter, because they tend to have a whiff of magic and mystery about them.

-It is through unconventional collaborations like this—plus his research and introspection—that Emanuele’s personal style keeps evolving and in the process redefining what graphite and charcoal drawing represents today.
+Emanuele’s research and introspective personal style keeps evolving and is constantly in the process of redefining what graphite and charcoal drawing represents today.

 Emanuele’s art is slowly and intensely made and is best savored in the same way.

 When Censored: Multiple times; most recent January 2020

 Other Comments: Has been appealed multiple times, with no response and has also been banned from print-sales due to its “explicit sexual content”.